On finite $d$-maximal groups: Maximal groups and maximal pairs

 \subsection{Maximal $(p,q)$-pairs}

 Let $G$ be a non-nilpotent $d$-maximal group and let $P$ and $\alpha$ be as in \cref{propGen}.
 In particular, $\alpha^q$ generates a central subgroup of $G$ contained in $\Phi(G)$.
-It follows that the quotient $G/\langle \alpha^q \rangle$ is again $d$-maximal and of order $p^n q$, for some positive integer $n$.
-In order to study these faithful semidirect products more in detail, we give the following definition.
+It follows that the quotient $G/\langle \alpha^q \rangle$ is again $d$-maximal and of order $p^n q$, for some positive integer $n$. \cref{thChar} states that the study of these quotients is essentially equivalent to the investigation of maximal pairs.